-In addition, the Luxembourg Stock Exchange as the worldwide centre of green bond listings is a strong supporter in the area of sustainable finance.
-As a result, the X Principles emphasise long-term value creation by requiring the board of directors, among others, to serve all shareholders by ensuring the longterm success of the Company (Principle 2), to establish a remuneration policy which is compatible with the long-term interests of the company (Principle 7), to set up strict rules in relation to the company's risk management (Principle 8) and to define its corporate social responsibility (Principle 9).
+Luxembourg has identified short-termism as an issue and promotes a sustainable value creation with a long-term perspective.
+The X Principles emphasise long-term value creation by requiring the board of directors, among others, to serve all shareholders by ensuring the long-term success of the Company (Principle 2), to establish a remuneration policy which is compatible with the long-term interests of the company (Principle 7), to set up strict rules in relation to the company's risk management (Principle 8) and to define its corporate social responsibility (Principle 9).